mhussainshah1/FXChat/README.md

 <img src="client.png">

 ### Conclusion
-So, i hope this will satisfy your requirements in some way. plz email me at mhussainshah79@gmail.com and give me your feedback about it.
+I hope this will satisfy your requirements in some way. please email to give your feedback at at mhussainshah79@gmail.com.